Wubbe/Leon-s-display/README.md

 #### Hollandse Luchten

 To be able to show data of your Hollandse Luchten sensor, it is necessary to do some investigation.
-Goal is to find the sensor number to be filled in in the Setup pages of the display.
+Goal is to find the sensor number to be filled in on the Setup page of the display.
 This is done using your browser, using your sensor number.
-In this case, my sensor is used as an example.
+In this case, my (old) sensor is used as an example.
 This sensor has number 465.

-First of all, retrieve all data from the sensor. : `(https://api-samenmeten.rivm.nl/v1.0/Things?$filter=contains(name,‘HLL_hl_device_465’))`
+First of all, retrieve all data from the sensor: `(https://api-samenmeten.rivm.nl/v1.0/Things?$filter=contains(name,‘HLL_hl_device_465’))` (change 465 into the number of your sensor)

 This wil return the following response:
 ```